-Medical marijuana has been a front page topic in alternative medicine for quite some time.
+Medical marijuana has been a front-page topic in alternative medicine for quite some time.
 Despite having been used medicinally as early as five thousand years ago, marijuana has only recently begun to be taken seriously in modern medicine.
-In the last four decades, funding and research has expanded immensely and this plant has proven time and time again to be a powerful drug to combat illness and promote health.
-It wasn’t until the 90s that we really took a deeper look and began to isolate the different chemical compounds found in cannabis in order to uncover the mysteries of this miracle plant.
+In the last four decades, funding and research have expanded immensely and this plant has proven time and time again to be a powerful drug to combat illness and promote health.
+It wasn’t until the 90s that we really took a deeper look and began to isolate the different chemical compounds found in cannabis in order to uncover the mysteries of it.

 When we ingest CBD, the Endocannabinoid System comes alive.
 CBD molecules do not bind directly with the cannabinoid receptors, rather, they interact with them indirectly by promoting activity within the ESC.
 This is much different than THC, which binds perfectly to the receptors and causes a psychoactive effect.
 Most people who take CBD report elevated mood, feelings of relaxation, and calm.

-The chemical compound of CBD is found in the sugary crystals you see on a good nugget of weed.
+The chemical compound of CBD is found in the sugary crystals that you see the bud leaves of cannabis.
 These tiny resinous secretions are from glands called trichomes.
 These trichomes are found all over the stem and leaves, but mostly in the bud of the flowering female cannabis plant.
 CBD can be extracted from both industrial hemp and the marijuana plant, as they are both species of cannabis.

-Since recreational marijuana has been used over the years primarily for its psychoactive effects, many strains have been specifically cultivated to carry higher amounts of THC to meet demand.
-This crowded out CBD almost completely from many popular strains.
+Marijuana: Since recreational marijuana has been used over the years primarily for its psychoactive effects, many strains have been specifically cultivated to carry higher amounts of THC to meet demand.
 There are, however, strains that are now specifically hybridized to carry a high CBD content to make a more potent, quality CBD product.

 There is a lot of confusion about the legality of CBD.
 Many sources are conflicting, with some saying that CBD oil derived from the hemp plant is legal in all 50 states, while others say that CBD — and cannabinoids in general — are illegal across the board with no exceptions.
 These can be tricky waters to wade, mostly because there is a bit of truth in all of it.